 The Balancing Energy Service bids shall consist of Balancing Energy Service Up and Balancing Energy Service Down bids.
 All Balancing Energy Service provider bids must be entered by the close of the Adjustment Period for the effective Operating Hour and shall become an obligation at the close of the Adjustment Period.
 However, Balancing Energy Service provider bids may be withdrawn at any time prior to the close of the Adjustment Period.

 Balancing Energy Service bids must specify Congestion Zone, a ramp rate, and service time period.
+Balancing energy service up bids consist of monotonically increasing ordered pairs ($/MWh, MW).
+Balancing energy service down bids consist of monotonically decreasing ordered pairs ($/MWh, MW).

+PIP112: Replace beginning paragraph and item 1 above with the following when BUL is implemented:

+The Balancing Energy Service bids shall consist of Balancing Energy Service Up, Balancing Energy Service Down, and Balancing Up - Load bids.
+All Balancing Energy Service provider bids must be entered by the close of the Adjustment Period for the effective Operating Hour and shall become an obligation at the close of the Adjustment Period.
+However, Balancing Energy Service provider bids may be withdrawn at any time prior to the close of the Adjustment Period.

+(1) Balancing Energy Service bids must specify Congestion Zone, the type of bid, either a Resource or a BUL used to deploy the service, a ramp rate, and service time period.

+(a) For Balancing Energy Service Up and Balancing Energy Service down, the bid curve consists of monotonically increasing ordered pairs of dollars per megawatt hour and cumulative megawatts ($/MWh, MW).

+(b) For Balancing Up – Load, the bids consist of blocks in dollars per megawatt hour and megawatts ($/MWh, MW).
+If the full block cannot be deployed the bid will be bypassed.

 QSEs shall provide Balancing Energy Down Service bids prior to the close of the Adjustment Period equal to or greater than ERCOT posted percentage at 0600 of the Day Ahead according to Section 4.4.5, Notification to QSEs of Mandatory Balancing Energy Service Down Bid Percentage Requirements and Section 4.5.2, Receipt of QSE’s Balancing Energy Bid Curves.

 ERCOT shall order all bids received for Balancing Energy Service Up from lowest bid price to highest bid price.
 ERCOT will determine the total amount of energy bid in the stack available in sixty (60) minutes.

+PIP112: Replace item #3 above when BUL is implemented:

-(3) ERCOT shall order all bids received for Balancing Energy Service Up from lowest bid price to highest bid price.
+(3) ERCOT shall order all bids received for Balancing Energy Service Up and Balancing Up – Load together from lowest bid price to highest bid price.
+This combination shall be the Balancing Energy Service Up bid stack.
 ERCOT will determine the total amount of energy bid in the stack available in sixty (60) minutes.

 ERCOT will determine the required amount of Balancing Energy Service such that Regulation Service Up energy and Regulation Service Down energy is provided in each Settlement Interval.